Taking responsibility

 The acceptance of sickness as a decision of the mind, for a purpose for which it would use the body, is the basis of healing.
 And this is so for healing in all forms.
 A patient decides that this is so, and he recovers.
 If he decides against recovery, he will not be healed.
 Who is the physician?
 Only the mind of the patient himself.
 The outcome is what he decides that it is.
 Special agents seem to be ministering to him, yet they give but form to his own choice.
 He chooses them in order to bring tangible form to his desires.
 And it is this they do, and nothing else.
 They are not actually needed at all.
 The patient could merely rise up without their use and say, “I have no use for this.”
 There is no form of sickness that would not be cured at once.

-The same is stated in purely quantum physical terms by quantum physicist Amit Goswami in his book The Quantum Doctor.
+The idea that the cause of disease is always in the mind, is stated in purely quantum physical terms by quantum physicist Amit Goswami in his book The Quantum Doctor.
 A more personal guide is Cindy Lora-Renard’s book A Course in Health and Well-being.

 Simply put, the quantum physical model implies downward causation, i.e. the mind chooses, through consciousness, specific quantum possibilities, which are the physical manifestations of those quantum choices.
 The mind thinks (as in choosing specific possibilities) the brain does not think, it merely manifests the thinking of the mind on the physical level.